Polygence blog / How to Conduct and Showcase Research

 The types of sources and evidence you’ll see used in a research paper can vary widely based on its field of study.
 A history research paper might examine primary sources like journals and newspaper articles to draw conclusions about the culture of a specific time and place, whereas a biology research paper might analyze data from different published experiments and use textbook explanations of cellular pathways to identify a potential marker for breast cancer.

 However, researchers across disciplines must identify and analyze credible sources, formulate a specific research question, generate a clear thesis statement, and organize their ideas in a cohesive manner to support their argument.
-Read on to learn how this process works and how to get started writing your own research paper.
+Read on to learn how this process works and how to get started writing your own research paper, integrating skills like critical thinking and advanced academic writing.

 Tap into your passions